Thomas Ian Griffith: Birth and family background

-Thomas Ian Griffith Jr. was born in Hartford, Connecticut on March 18, 1962, the son of Irish-American Hartford natives Mary Ann (née O'Neil; 1934–1990) and Dr. Thomas Joseph Griffith Sr. (1927–2017).
+Thomas Ian Griffith was born in Hartford, Connecticut, the son of Irish-American Hartford natives Mary Ann (née O'Neil; 1934–1990) and Dr. Thomas Joseph Griffith (1927–2017).
 His maternal grandfather, John J. O'Neil, was born in Killorglin, County Kerry, Ireland, and emigrated to Hartford in the 1920s.
 His maternal grandmother, Margaret (née Galvin), was also born in County Kerry, Ireland and spent most of her life in Hartford.
 His paternal grandparents, Michael J. Griffith and Mary Agnes (née Radigan), were both born in County Mayo, Ireland, and emigrated (separately) to Hartford in the 1910s.

 Griffith's mother, who was voted Mrs. Connecticut of 1964, was the founder and director of the noted Irish dancing academy, The Griffith Academy of Dance in Wethersfield, Connecticut.
 She was a graduate of the University of Hartford, and received a Master's degree in counseling from St. Joseph College.
 She was also accredited by the An Coimisiún Le Rincí Gaelacha (The Irish Dancing Commission) as a Teagascóir Coimisiún Le Rinci Gaelacha - an official Irish dance teacher.
 His paternal grandmother, Mary Agnes, was also a member of The Irish Dancing Commission.
 His father served in the Navy during World War II and later hosted a weekly Sunday radio show, The Irish Hour (produced by his brother William E. Griffith).
 He earned a Bachelor of Science degree in Engineering from the University of Hartford and went on to earn three Master of Science degrees and a PhD in Education from Boston University.
 He was an assistant professor in business administration at the University of Hartford, before moving to Florida to teach at Lynn University in Boca Raton and Broward College in Davie.

-Griffith has an older sisters, Colleen Marie, and a younger sister, Mary Beth, both of whom continued in their mother's footsteps and teach at The Griffith Academy.
+Griffith has an older sister, Colleen Marie, and a younger sister, Mary Beth, both of whom continued in their mother's footsteps and teach at The Griffith Academy.
 His family's dancing background and the taking over of the academy by his sister after his mother's passing would later be developed by Griffith into a television program, The Dunnings.